Daihnia Dunkley, PhD, RN

-Daihnia Dunkley, also known as "Dr. D.," is originally from Jamaica, West Indies, and has resided in New York since the early 90's.
-In the span of her 15-year nursing career, Dr. Dunkley has worked extensively in the arena of maternal-child health and is an experienced nurse leader with a demonstrated history of working in both hospital and community healthcare, as well as academia.
-She has now transitioned to a full-time academic role, as an Assistant Professor of Nursing at Farmingdale State College, in Long Island, NY.
-She earned a Bachelor of Science degree in nursing from Hampton University, and earned both her Master of Science and Doctor of Philosophy degree from the University of Phoenix.
+Dr. Daihnia Dunkley, also known as "Dr. D" is originally from Jamaica and has resided in New York since the early '90s.
+In the span of her nursing career, Dr. Dunkley has worked extensively in the arena of maternal-child health in hospital and community health care, and in academia.
+She is currently serving in a full-time academic role as a lecturer in the Graduate Entry Pre-Specialty in Nursing (GEPN) and Master of Science in Nursing programs at Yale School of Nursing.
+She earned a bachelor's degree in nursing from Hampton University, and a master's in nursing education and doctorate of nursing from the University of Phoenix.

 As she transitioned from bedside nursing to leadership roles, Dr. Dunkley became aware of the inequities within the healthcare system and their impact on patients and practitioners, especially those of color.
 Having spent the formative years of her career doing the work to understand these complex problems, her focus shifted toward serving as a change agent by advocating for systematic improvement in matters of diversity, equity and inclusion within the nursing profession and eradicating racial health disparities.
 Her dissertation research focused on the experiences of Black female executive nurse leaders and created the inspiration for founding The League of Extraordinary Black Nurses, a nonprofit organization aimed at supporting current and future Black nurses through the guiding principles of leadership, mentorship and scholarship.